reckoning-machines/walkforward-backtest/README.md

 - allow for user input for 'score'
 - add docstring comments
 - allow for feature engineering inside the class
-- convert to a pip installable module
+- convert to a pip installable library module
 - test Process inheritance for runtime